Aristotle's views on women: Civic participation

 Most scholars agree that Aristotle categorically excludes women from politics, despite differing in their broader interpretations of his philosophy.

 Connell believes that Aristotle women's civic exclusion is due to temperament, not intellect.
 She stresses that Aristotelian biology "sets women up for intelligence … [and] does not curtail [them] either intellectually or morally."

 Similarly, Dobbs observes that, although wives belong to the household that undergirds the city, Aristotle "denies them any share in decision‑making that directs common affairs."
 Rist calls their function is reproductive and managerial, not legislative or judicial.
 Deslauriers stresses that Aristotle withholds phronēsis, the architectonic virtue required for office‑holding, thereby fixing a constitutional boundary that women cannot cross.
 Sparshott sums up the consensus: Aristotle's political theory "makes no institutional space for female rule."

+A part of a Greek Polis, this image is to illustrate a place where people can participate in a civic discussion.

 A minority view detects a theoretical loophole.
 Baker notes that Aristotle counts practical household experience as a qualification for good legislation; if merit were the criterion, "women ought to hold office in assemblies" within an aristocratic or mixed regime.
 Hursthouse adds that Aristotle's account of ethical virtue does not restrict courage, temperance or justice to males.
 Smith, comparing Aristotle with Plato, argues that Aristotle's sharp distinction between ruling form and subordinate matter ultimately forecloses the Platonic option of female guardians, reinforcing the mainstream reading despite these openings.